HubDub/Bangazon-Financials/readMe.md

 This is a Visual Studio Code .NET Core command line app written in C#.
 It uses xunit for testing.
+Please look at the db-app branch.